Instant download · Works entirely offline · Nothing leaves your computer

 Is this specific to oil & gas, or does it work for specialty chemicals too?

 Both.
-The system includes industry-specific metrics for O&G (barrels/day, MMBTU, uptime, PSM compliance) and specialty chemicals (yield %, batch consistency, raw material efficiency, OSHA process safety).
-If you work with P&IDs and process safety, this was built for you.
+The system includes industry-specific metrics for O&G (barrels/day, MMBTU, uptime, PSM compliance) and specialty chemicals (% yield, batch consistency, raw material efficiency, OSHA process safety).
+If you work with process flow diagrams and process safety, this was built for you.

 Is my data safe?
 I work in a sensitive environment.